Groups acting on trees with Tits' independence property (P): Introduction

-The goal of the present article is to develop a general method for describing and classifying actions of groups on trees with property $\propP{}$, or equivalently, to describe all possible $\propP{}$-closures of actions on trees, to serve as a `local action' complement to classical Bass--Serre theory.
-The basic idea is essentially the same as in \cite{BurgerMozes}, namely to describe the group in terms of its local actions; but in contrast to \cite{BurgerMozes} and \cite{SmithDuke}, we make no assumptions about the homogeneity of the local actions or the structure of the orbits of the group on vertices or arcs of the tree.
+Our classification is achieved using a graph decorated with colours and groups representing `local actions', and is called the {\em local action diagram}; it is analogous to a graph of groups in Bass--Serre theory.
+Under this analogy, the universal groups in \cite{BurgerMozes} are a special case of HNN extensions, and the universal groups in \cite{SmithDuke} play the role of the amalgamated free products.
+As in \cite{BurgerMozes} and \cite{SmithDuke}, we wish to describe the group in terms of its local actions; but in contrast to these papers, we make no assumptions about the homogeneity of the local actions or the structure of the orbits of the group on vertices or arcs of the tree.
+Indeed, even in the vertex-transitive case, we obtain a larger class of groups than those considered by Burger and Mozes; see Section~\ref{sec:vertex_transitive}.
 As a result, we need a slightly more complicated way to describe the local actions.

 \begin{defn} A \defbold{local action diagram $\Delta = (\Gamma,(X_a),(G(v)))$} consists of the following information: \begin{itemize} \item A connected graph $\Gamma$.
 (We define graphs in the sense of Serre, except that a loop may or may not be equal to its own reverse: see Section~\ref{sec:graphs}.) \item For each arc $a$ of $\Gamma$, a nonempty set $X_a$ (called the \defbold{colour set} of $a$). \item For each vertex $v$ of $\Gamma$, a group $G(v)$ (called the \defbold{local action} at $v$) with the following properties: write $X_v$ to denote the disjoint union $\bigsqcup_{a \in o\inv(v)}X_a$, then the group $G(v)$ is a closed subgroup of $\Sym(X_v)$ and the sets $X_a$ are the orbits of $G(v)$ on $X_v$. \end{itemize} \end{defn}